How to Correctly Deploy an Apache Flink Job Cluster on Kubernetes

 Another thing I didn't like was the fact configuration is passed to flink via the CLI in the k8s container arguments.

-This is why I created a configmap and use it to set Flink's configuration, both for the job and task managers.
+and use it to set Flink's configuration, both for the job and task managers.

 You can find the definition in the flink-configuration-ha.yaml file.